ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         * ``MaxField``
             This type computes the maximum value of each component of the electric and magnetic fields and of the norm of the electric and magnetic field vectors.
-            Note that, if the fields are staggered, the values for the vector norms might be slightly inaccurate because they are obtained by summing field components defined at different positions in the grid.
             Measuring maximum fields in a plasma might be very noisy in PIC, use this instead for analysis of scenarios such as an electromagnetic wave propagating in vacuum.